Common Multiples Of 10 And 12

 • Cooking and Baking: Many recipes require ingredients in specific ratios.
 Knowing the LCM can help scale recipes up or down while maintaining the correct proportions.

 • Manufacturing: In manufacturing, understanding common multiples can help optimize production schedules.
-For example, if one machine produces items every 10 minutes and another every 12 minutes, knowing the LCM helps coordinate their output efficiently.
+To give you an idea, if one machine produces items every 10 minutes and another every 12 minutes, knowing the LCM helps coordinate their output efficiently.

 • Music: In music theory, understanding multiples can help in composing and analyzing musical structures, especially in understanding rhythmic patterns and harmonies.